Tam Scobbie: Falkirk

 In the opening game of the 2007–08 season, Scobbie made a good start for Falkirk when he provided an assist for Michael Higdon, in a 4–0 win against Gretna.
 However, in a match against Hearts on 6 October 2007, Scobbie was criticised during the match that saw the club lose 4–2 and was dropped for one match.
 But he regained his first team place and made improvements for the Bairns as the season progressed.
 As a result, on 26 February 2008, Scobbie signed a five-year contract with the club, keeping him until 2013.
-He helped Falkirk kept four consecutive clean sheets between 1 March 2008 and 29 March 2008.
+He helped Falkirk keep four consecutive clean sheets between 1 March 2008 and 29 March 2008.
 In a match against Hearts on 5 May 2008, Scobbie made amends from his mistakes earlier in the season when he scored his first goal for the club and then provided an assist for Carl Finnigan, in a 2–1 win.
 At the end of the 2007–08 season, Scobbie made thirty–five appearances and scoring once in all competitions.